TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixB/StaticTemplate/Index.rst

 standard templates that come with TYPO3 in the static table "static\_template".

-In newer versions of TYPO3 the static templates are an own system extension.
-Old records in the database table static\_template are NOT changed from version to version!
-Still changes may appear!
+In newer versions of TYPO3 the static templates are in the system extension "statictemplates".
+Normally old records in the database table static\_template are **not** changed from version to version!
+Still changes may sometimes appear!